 Your tax consultant can help you identify the best strategies to minimize tax liabilities and take advantage of any remaining benefits before they expire.

-What Tax Cuts Expiring in 2025 Means For Reassessing Business Structures
+What Tax Cuts Expiring in 2025 Mean for Reassessing Business Structures

 Evaluate your current business structure.
-Depending on the impending tax changes, it might make sense to reorganize.
+Depending on the impending tax changes, it might make sense to reorganize, or tax brackets can be adjusted if necessary.

 For example, switching from a pass-through entity to a corporation, or vice versa, could result in better tax outcomes based on future rates and deductions.